 What About the California Car Rental Age for Additional Drivers?

 Car rental agencies cannot charge you a fee for adding a driver to your rental agreement, and your spouse is automatically legally allowed to drive your rental car without adding them to the contract.
 California’s civil code regarding car rentals states:

 “Authorized driver” means (A) the renter, (B) the renter’s spouse if that person is a licensed driver and satisfies the rental company’s minimum age requirement, (C) the renter’s employer or coworker if he or she is engaged in business activity with the renter, is a licensed driver, and satisfies the rental company’s minimum age requirement, and (D) a person expressly listed by the rental company on the renter’s contract as an authorized driver.

 Should You Rent with a National Company or a Local California Company?

 Now that you know how old you must be to rent a car in California (same as virtually anywhere which is most often 21 years old), it’s now best to examine where you can go for the lowest cost and best service.
 Sometimes you can have a little better luck with regional car rental agencies, as opposed to national/international chains, but if you are going to rent a car at all it is much simpler to do so from a national chain.
 If you are willing to put the work into it and maybe do some phone haggling then a regional company is usually going to be a bit more lax.
 Let’s take a look at a few national car rental chains before we dive into some local agencies’ policies for comparison.

-National Car Rental Agency Options in California
+National Car Rental Companies That Operate in California

 - You are required to be at least 25 years of age, except in cities listed here